ngkaizheng/IndependentProject-SupplyChain/SupplyChain/README.md

 # IndependentProject-SupplyChain

-## This program only use for malaysia-uni-hackathon
-# Education purpose

 ## Project Description

 This DApps was design to simulate the trade between seller and buyer.
 First of all, the seller should create a product and publish it to the blockchain.
 After that, it will generate a contract.
 Give the contract generated to the potential buyer.
 After the buyer confirm want to buy the product, the buyer could complete the several steps of DApps, after that, do the payment and the trade was done.